 Planning your move into a college dorm environment can be a bit confusing, especially at Penn where rooming situations vary dramatically from building to building (and sometimes within a building).
 Here are some hopefully helpful suggestions for what you'll want to have at Gregory:

 - Posters.
 This is key, of course.
-You will have one accent-colored wall, which could be anything from a light pleasing pastel to a bold bright green; the other walls are white and a bit bland.
+You will have one accent-colored wall in your apartment, which could be anything from a light pleasing pastel to a bold bright green; the other walls are white and a bit bland.
 Decoration is key.
 The Penn bookstore usually has a big outdoor sale the first week or so of the term if you don't get around to picking some of these out beforehand.
 Use ONLY sticky tack or poster putty when hanging items on room or apartment walls -- no nails, tacks, pushpins, command strips, or other devices or hardware.

 - Extra lamp.
-The rooms have limited built-in lighting, but not enough to study or really live by.
+The rooms have built-in lighting, but not enough to study or really live by.
 At least one strong desk or floor lamp is a pressing need, and remember that candles are not allowed in our residence halls!

 - Bag or basket for storing and transporting dirty laundry.
 The laundry rooms are on the first floor of Van Pelt and the basement of C'25, so you need something to transport your clothes throughout the buildings.
 See some laundry room pointers.